bikdm12/ripper/README.md

 # Modified RIPPER
-This is modified version of the original [RIPPER](https://github.com/streptomyces/ripper).
+This is a modified version of the original [RIPPER](https://github.com/streptomyces/ripper).
 It has two additional features:

-* it can process locally stored genomic genbank files instead of downloading them from NCBI.
+* it can process locally stored genomic GenBank files instead of downloading them from NCBI.
 * it uses both TIGRFAMs and Pfam databases to annotate proteins encoded within genomic regions of interest

 ## Usage
-By default genomic files are downloaded from NCBI (just as in the original RIPPER).
+By default, genomic files are downloaded from NCBI (just as in the original RIPPER).
 To process the locally stored files you need to make a subdirectory `gbkcache` with genomic files within the directory in which you are going to run the RIPPER (that becomes `/home/mnt/` after mounting the container).
 Genbank files must be named with query protein accsession number and bear an extension `.gbk`.
 Example:

 `gbk_dir/WP_020387003.1.gbk`